-Company M fields a battery of a 4-pounder Filley gun, an Ames 3-pounder gun, a Woodruff gun, and two 12-pounder mountain howitzers.
+Company M fields a battery of a 4-pounder Filley gun, an Ames 3-pounder gun, a Woodruff gun, and a 12-pounder mountain howitzer.
 With the smaller guns, Company M serves as mobile artillery at reenactments, often advancing with the infantry in line of battle.
-At the reenactment at Jefferson Barracks in St. Louis in 1997, our guns participated in a half-mile running fight from the camps to the main battlefield, and then advanced halfway across the field during the main engagement.
-For national events, the Company is affiliated with the Frontier Brigade, 1st Federal Division.
+For national events, the Company is affiliated with the Western Artillery Reserve, 1st Federal Division.

 The 4-pounder gun is patterned after a cannon made by Giles F. Filley, an example of which is in the collection of the Missouri Historical Society.

 Giles F. Filley was a prominent St. Louis businessman during the mid-to-late 19th century.
 He founded the Excelsior Stove Works in St. Louis in 1849 and ran the company until his retirement in 1895.
 Before and during the Civil War, he was an ardent Unionist, and his brother Oliver D. Filley was Republican mayor of St. Louis from 1858-1861.
 The Filley brothers and their cousins were all active in the raising of Union militia in St. Louis at the outset of the war.